ygnoh/double-click-highlighter/README.md

-# auto-highlight
+# double-click highlighter

-This repository is for a chrome extension "Auto highlight by double click".
+This repository is for the chrome extension "double-click highlighter."

 By using this extension, you can easily highlight a word in github like: